-In general, higher taxpayers may choose a negatively geared investment property to maximise their tax returns and benefit from the long-term capital growth potential.
+In general, taxpayers with a higher taxable income may choose a negatively geared investment property in order to claim any loss on the property against their other taxable income.
+They may also benefit from any long-term capital growth potential.

 Investors closer to retirement or in a lower income bracket may choose positively geared investments to maximise their income potential.

-To find out more about what you can and can't claim on a rental property, visit the ATO's website.
+To find out more about what you can and can't claim on a rental property, visit the Australian Taxation Office (ATO) website.